Search

 Transport Canada approves and sets the regulations for vehicles, and the National Safety Mark (NSM) symbolizes that the vehicle meets these approved standards.
 This mark indicates that the wheelchair van has undergone specific tests and inspections to ensure it is safe for use on Canadian roads.

-Working with such a manufacturer poses risks as there might be unknown safety issues or defects in the van that could put passengers in danger.
-It’s important to be cautious because using a non-NSM compliant van could lead to accidents, injuries, or discomfort during transportation.
+Working with such a manufacturer poses risks, as there might be unknown safety issues or defects in the van that could put passengers in danger.
+It’s important to be cautious because using a non-NSM-compliant van could lead to accidents, injuries, or discomfort during transportation.

 Buying from a manufacturer that puts the NSM on every vehicle might be more expensive compared to others.
 However, the higher cost is often justified by the assurance of safety, quality, and compliance with regulations.
 It’s a trade-off between paying a little more upfront to ensure the well-being of passengers and potentially facing greater risks and expenses in the long run.